Solar power in Japan: Feed-in tariff

 Residential PV feed-in tariffs for systems below 10 kW were updated in 2017 to values between JPY24/kWh to JPY28/kWh depending on the circumstances.
-These will remain unchanged until 2019.
+These were due to remain unchanged until 2019.

 The most recent FIT only concerns non-residential solar power plants.

-The new non-residential FIT will go from JPY21/kWh in 2017 to JPY18/kWh for facilities certified in and after April 2018.
+The new non-residential FIT was due to reduce in 2017 from JPY21/kWh in 2017 to JPY18/kWh for facilities certified in and after April 2018.

 Targets

 The government set solar PV targets in 2004 and revised them in 2009: